 GRMN 101, 102: ELEMENTARY GERMAN (4, 4)

 This year-long course is an introduction to the German language, with emphasis on listening-comprehension, speaking, reading, and writing.
 Not open to students who entered with two or more units in German.
 Open to first-year students.
 No prerequisite.
 101-102 fulfills the language requirement for those students who have not previously studied German.
 101 offered Term 1; 102 offered Term 2.
 (LAN)

 GRMN 111, 112: INTERMEDIATE GERMAN (4, 4)

 Continuation of GRMN 101-102.
 This year-long course is a systematic refinement and review of German language skills.
 Open to first-year students.
 Prerequisites: Two or more years of German in high school, GRMN 102 or equivalent, or placement.
 111-112 fulfills the language requirement for those students who have previously studied German.
 111 offered Term 1; 112 offered Term 2.
 (LAN)

 GRMN 388: TEACHING FOREIGN LANGUAGES (4)

 An examination of language classroom techniques and methodologies of the national standards for foreign language meaning, and of assessment techniques for foreign language skills.
 Students study pedagogical models (Total Physical Response, the Monitor Model, Rational Direct Method, Communicative Competence, the Proficiency Movement, etc.), and develop individualized approaches for the elementary and secondary level.
 Students demonstrate practical applications of pedagogical models, review articles on techniques and ideas, receive hands-on training in video, audio, CD-ROM, and Internet resources, and complete a final project on a methodological topic.
 Taught in English, with examples in other languages.
 Also listed as FREN 388 and SPAN 388.
 Prerequisite: junior or senior standing.
-Not offered in 2017-18.
+Not offered in 2018-19.

 Hassell

 Spodark

 Hassell

-Global Politics and Societies

-PROFESSORS: Edward A. Lynch (political science), Jong Oh Ra (political science, on leave short and spring terms), Darla Schumm (religious studies; chair, global politics and societies)
+PROFESSORS: Edward A. Lynch (political science), Jong Oh Ra (political science), Darla Schumm (religious studies; chair, global politics and societies)

-ASSOCIATE PROFESSORS: Jon D. Bohland (international studies and political science) Susan L. Thomas (political science, gender and women's studies)
+ASSOCIATE PROFESSOR: Jon D. Bohland (international studies and political science)

-VISITING ASSISTANT PROFESSOR: Tanya Schwarz (political science)

-VISITING LECTURERS: Kelly Derrick (adjunct, religious studies), Kristin Richardson (sociology)
+VISITING LECTURER: Kelly Derrick (adjunct, religious studies)

 The Global Politics and Societies (GPS) department includes four separate major programs of study in sociology, religious studies, political science, and international studies and one minor program of study in social justice.
 Each of the programs uses an interdisciplinary approach with some shared courses and collaborative teaching based on the common research and teaching interests of faculty members.
 The social justice minor challenges students to think about power, inequality, diversity, and justice in local, national, and global contexts.
 For information about major programs of study, see requirements listed under the subject area of the major.

 REQUIREMENTS FOR A MINOR IN SOCIAL JUSTICE:

 5 courses (20 credits)

 - GPS 121: Foundations of Social Justice (4)

 - Four additional courses from the list of affiliated courses below.
 (16) Each of the four elective courses should be from a different discipline.
 Only one course can be at the 100-level and one course must be at the 300-level.

 AFFILIATED COURSES: